rhammock1/sbc-random-raffler/README.md

 # Chooses random value from input form to help with SBC raffles

+Inputs include the full name of the person who donated and the number of entries associated with their donation.

+Will be able to upload excel file in the future to auto populate the names and entry values.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).